eric-bach/task-genie/docs/docs/intro.md

 # Introduction

-Welcome to **Task Genie** - your AI-powered assistant that revolutionizes how teams work with Azure DevOps Boards.
+Welcome to **Task Genie** - your AI-powered assistant that streamlines how teams work with Azure DevOps Boards.
 Task Genie seamlessly integrates with your existing Azure DevOps workflow to ensure user story completeness and automatically breaks them down into actionable tasks, streamlining the Agile process and enhancing developer productivity.

 ## What is Task Genie?